 Nadir’s lawyer, Giles Bark-Jones, didn’t immediately respond to a call seeking comment about last week’s ruling.

-Orthofix International NV, (OFIX) a maker of spinal implants, agreed to pay the U.S. $30 million to settle claims that a subsidiary paid illegal kickbacks and provided prostitutes to doctors in return for orders.
+Orthofix International NV, (OFIX:US) a maker of spinal implants, agreed to pay the U.S. $30 million to settle claims that a subsidiary paid illegal kickbacks and provided prostitutes to doctors in return for orders.